-Quantum Information, Quantum Computation, Computational Complexity, Quantum Machine Learning
+Quantum Information, Quantum Computation, Computational Complexity, Quantum Machine Learning, Quantum Programs

 Tiancheng Lou received his PhD from IIIS, Tsinghua University, advised by Prof. Andrew Yao.
 During his PhD, he won Google Code Jam twice.
 Later, Tiancheng served as principal architect of Baidu Autonomous Driving Unit, the youngest T10 technical lead in Baidu history.
 During the time at Baidu, he fully involved in every aspect of self-driving technology research and development, and chaired the Technical Committee of Baidu Autonomous Driving Unit, responsible of goal setting and technology roadmap decision making.
 In 2016, Tiancheng co-founded Pony.ai and served as CTO.
 In 2018, Tiancheng Lou named MIT Technology Review 35 Innovators Under 35.

-AI chip design, AI algorithm development, Implanted Systems, Neural Dusts, Internet-of-Things
+AI chip design, AI algorithm development, Self-driving, Implanted Systems, Neural Dusts

-Theory for machine learning and optimization, game theory and mechanism design
+Theory for machine learning and optimization, machine learning algorithm

 Quantum artificial intelligence, Quantum information and computation, topological phases of matter, cold atoms, quantum nonequilibrium systems